-The institution redacted. registered with FINESS [Fichier National des Etablissements Sanitaires et Sociaux (National Registry of Healthcare and Social Facilities)] under No. redactedwith SIRET (French company registration) code …and with registered office at represented by …. and hereinafter referred to as “The Coordinating Institution”;
+The institution redacted. registered with FINESS [Fichier National des Etablissements Sanitaires et Sociaux (National Registry of Healthcare and Social Facilities)] under No. redactedwith SIRET (French company registration) code and with registered office at represented by …. and hereinafter referred to as “The Coordinating Institution”;

 Of the other part,

-The company … registered with the Trade and Companies Registry of .………. under number …,
+The company … registered with the Trade and Companies Registry of .under number …,

 with registered office at …, United States, and hereinafter referred to as “The Company”; represented in …